 A written application for renewal of the CCMA I or CCMA II certification must be submitted to the Committee prior to the expiration of a current certification.
-The application must be on the required form, and include documentation of the 50 hours of continuing education credits, along with the application fee.
-The fee should be paid by a check in the amount of \$20.00 made payable to the "CCMA Committee".
+The application must be on the required form and include documentation of the 50 hours of continuing education credits, along with the application fee.
+The fee should be paid by a check in the amount of \$30.00 made payable to the "CCMA Committee".
 The application and check be must sent to the clerk of the CCMA Committee.
-The Committee will review the application for renewal and recommend to the Secretary of the Office of Policy and Management all persons whose certificates should be reissued for another 5-year period.
+The Committee will review the application and recommend all applicants whose certificates have been approved for recertification to the Secretary of the Office of Policy and Management.

 All designees are responsible for maintaining the documentation of the courses and/or workshops that satisfy the continuing education requirements.
-A copy of the "Uniform Request for Recertification Credit" that is used by most appraisal and assessment organizations, can found on page 20.
+A copy of the "Uniform Request for Recertification Credit" that is used by most appraisal and assessment organizations can found on page 23.
 The CCMA Committee will accept this form when it is properly completed and signed.
 Undocumented courses or workshops will not be considered.